 To better understand the cultural significance of the area check out the exhibitions in the restored mill houses at Skradinski Buk

 Complete the loop walk around the part of the falls called The Necklaces before taking the boat back to Skradinski Buk.
-The excursion to Visovac Monastery and Roški Slap will take around 4 hours.
+The excursion to Visovac Monastery and Roški Slap will take around four hours.

 The hike up to Oziđana Pećina Cave may not be for the faint-hearted but the views make more than up for the effort